 Our vision guided control systems have been designed in a modular fashion in order to service the maximum number of applications with a minimum of special hardware or software.
 Our systems are also designed for ease of integration into a wide range of manufactures cultivation and spraying machines.
+Video tutorials to assist with setting up machines can be found at: www.youtube.com/c/nicktillett Manuals for are products are available on request.

 Our world leading crop location and tracking software has been refined over more than 12 years of commercial development.
 That software runs on a console designed specifically for this purpose making use of a new generation of high performance low power fanless processors that can perform the necessary computation in a very compact format.
 The console also features a modern bright, high contrast touch screen that can display all the information the operator requires, including live video, within a single compact package.
 A USB socket provides a simple method of data exchange facilitating updates, backups and a means of remote support.